Theosophy: Personal development and reincarnation

 According to Theosophy, the purpose of human life is the spiritual emancipation of the soul.
 The human individual is described as an "Ego" or "Monad" and believed to have emanated from the Solar Deity, to whom it will also eventually return.
-The human being is presented as composed of seven parts, while operating on three separate planes of being.
+The human being is presented as composed of seven parts while operating on three separate planes of being.
 As presented by Sinnett and often repeated in Theosophical literature, these seven parts are the Body (Rupa), Vitality (Prana-Jiva), the Astral Body (Linga Sarira), the Animal Soul (Kama-Rupa), the Human Soul (Manas), the Spiritual Soul (Buddhi), and the Spirit (Atma).
-According to Theosophical teaching, it is the latter three of these components that are immortal, while the other aspects perish following bodily death.
-Theosophy teaches that the Spiritual Soul and the Spirit do not reside within the human body alongside the other components, but that they are connected to it through the human soul.
+According to Theosophical teaching, the latter three of these components are immortal, while the other aspects perish following bodily death.
+Theosophy teaches that the Spiritual Soul and the Spirit do not reside within the human body alongside the other components but are connected to it through the human soul.

-In The Voice of the Silence, Blavatsky said that within each individual human there is an eternal, divine facet, which she referred to as "the Master", the "uncreate", the "inner God", and the "higher self".
+In The Voice of the Silence, Blavatsky said that within each human, there is an eternal, divine facet, which she referred to as "the Master," the "uncreate," the "inner God," and the "higher self."
 She promoted the idea that uniting with this "higher self" results in wisdom.
 In that same book, she compared the progress of the human soul to a transition through three halls; the first was that of ignorance, which is the state of the soul before it understands the need to unite with its higher self.
 The second is the Hall of Learning, in which the individual becomes aware of other facets of human life but is distracted by an interest in psychic powers.
-The third is the Hall of Wisdom, in which union with the higher self is made; this is then followed by the Vale of Bliss.
-At this point the human soul can merge into the One.
+The third is the Hall of Wisdom, in which union with the higher self is made; the Vale of Bliss follows this.
+At this point, the human soul can merge into the One.